 Una Lee is a graphic designer, facilitator, and design theorist working in social justice.
 She uses collaborative and community centered design processes to draw on the brilliance, wisdom, and creativity of communities affected by urgent social issues.
 The tools and images that have been cocreated through these processes have contributed to substantial changes in legislation and policy, rallied international support, received coverage from major media outlets in Canada, the US, and Mexico, as well as garnered numerous awards.
 Una splits her time between Toronto and rural Vermont.

 Lupe is an Argentinean graphic designer, researcher and design thinker at the service of social justice initiatives.
 Interested in questions of power, identity and politics, she is an advocate for collaborative, critical design as an avenue for social change.
 Lupe holds a BFA from Concordia University (Double Major in Design and Philosophy), and a Permaculture Design Certificate.
-Residing in Tiohtiá:ke/Montreal, she is currently back at Concordia pursuing a Master of Design.
-Lupe daydreams of futures of liberation while filling notebooks with poems and drinking mate pretty much all day long.
+Residing in Tiohtiá:ke/Montreal, Lupe daydreams of futures of liberation while sipping mate pretty much all day long.